davidedc/The-strangest-things-in-your-pics/readme.md

 2) extractToken.py which filter just *one label* (made of one word only) out of the objects recognition text.

-3) howFrequent.py which takes the word of the previous point and looks it up in the "corpus word count" file.
+3) howFrequent.py which takes the word of the previous point and looks it up in the "word corpus count" file.

-The three commands piped together give the filename, the object detected with the highest confidence, and the "corpus count" of the found object.
+The three commands piped together give the filename, the object detected with the highest confidence, and the "word corpus count" of the found object.

 ## The running part